 If you’re concerned about a young person aged 8 to 18 involved in risk taking behaviour, who could end up in the criminal justice system you can make a referral.
 Consent must be given by the young person.

 Our preventative services include voluntary support and advice and we can address risk issues on a one to one basis with young people and their families.

-- Download, complete and return the referral application form
+Download, complete and return the following forms to make a referral:

 We can also provide community support services in youth clubs and youth centres.